awaescher/kiwi/README.md

 In the response, you will find many information blocks that are assigned to a device over a `guid`.
 This guid belongs to a device which is linked together in a "IdName" tag value (see image above).

-These blocks also contain a `tag` which is the metric like "StateOfHealth" and a `value` which holds the value for this metric.
+These blocks also contain a `tagName` which is the metric like "StateOfHealth" and a `value` which holds the value for this metric.

 ![Verifying device names](media/tagnames-and-values.png)